Sharing options on Jigidi

 We cannot wholly prevent any sharing of your puzzle

-Suppose you share a puzzle - either by publishing it on Jigidi or by sharing an unpublished puzzle with others (for instance by calling them to the puzzle with @name).
+Suppose you share a puzzle - either by publishing it on Jigidi or sharing an unpublished puzzle with others (for instance, by calling them to the puzzle with @name).
 In that case, others have access to the URL and can share it via the URL or the sharing options available on the puzzle.

 That's how sharing works, and this can be done with any page - with or without social media buttons.